Palikir: Climate

 Palikir features a tropical rainforest climate under the Köppen climate classification.
-However, as a trade-wind climate which besides knows frequent cyclones it is not equatorial.
 Common to many areas with this climate, Palikir sees very little variance in its temperatures during the course of the year, averaging roughly 27 C daily throughout the year.
-However, the town sees an extraordinary amount of precipitation during the course of the year.
-On average 5202 mm of rainfall falls on Palikir annually.
-It is the wettest capital city in the world.
+The town experiences heavy rainfall year-round; on average 5202 mm of rain falls annually, making it the wettest capital in the world.

 Demographics

 The nationality of the people is Micronesian with the most common ethnicities being Chuukese, Kosraeans, Pohnpeian, and Yapese.
 English is the common and official language while each of the major islands have their own local language such as Chuukese, Kosraean, Pohnpeian, and Yapese.
 96% of the population is Christian with Roman Catholicism being the majority religion at over 50% of the population.
 The city has been categorized as having a "high degree of hardship with a typical hardship premium of 30%" from an international perspective.